TheRolfFR/firestorm-db/README.md

 // type: { name: string, password: string, pets: string[] }
 ```

-Methods should also be stored in this interface, and will be filtered out from write operations:
+Injected methods should also be stored in this interface.
+They'll get filtered out from write operations to prevent false positives:

 ```ts
 import firestorm from "firestorm-db";